RafaelGSS/node/doc/contributing/ai-guidelines.md

 in the commit metadata using an `Assisted-by:` trailer.
 This applies regardless of how much of the work was AI-generated — the contributor remains the sole author and bears full responsibility for every line.
+If the disclosure involves trademarks or commercial brands, it's recommended to anonymize it in the commit message or only mention it in the PR description, but not in the commit message, unless the context would not have made sense without mentioning the specific brand/trademark.

 Pull requests that contain AI-generated code the contributor has not personally understood, tested, and verified waste collaborator time and